-Class or Drug Mechanism of Action Clinical Comments Proton pump inhibitors (PPIs) [Schafer and Short 2012] PPIs inhibit gastric acid secretion by proton pumps, thereby increasing gastric pH.
-Oral RPV requires acidic environment for optimal absorption.
-Concurrent use of PPIs with oral RPV is contraindicated.
-Use of PPIs with injectable RPV is acceptable.
-Histamine-2 receptor antagonists (H2RAs) [Schafer and Short 2012] H2RAs inhibit gastric acid secretion by proton pumps, thereby increasing gastric pH.
-Oral RPV requires acidic environment for optimal absorption.
-Concomitant use may decrease RPV absorption.
-Administer H2RA at least 12 hours before or 4 hours after.
-Use lowest effective dose.
-Administer with food.
-Use of H2RAs with injectable RPV is acceptable.
-Antacids [Schafer and Short 2012] Antacids increase gastric pH.
+Class or Drug Mechanism of Action Clinical Comments Antacids [Schafer and Short 2012] Antacids increase gastric pH.
 RPV requires acidic environment for optimal absorption.
 Concomitant use may decrease RPV absorption.
 Administer antacids 2 hours before or 4 hours after.
-GLP-1 agonists Caution needed when coadministering with RPV and GLP-1 agonists, such as exenatide, due to their potential to inhibit gastric secretion, thereby reducing RPV absorption.
-Furthermore, exenatide may slow gastric emptying.
-May recommend RPV dosing 4 hours before.
 Dexamethasone [Welz, et al. 2017] Dexamethasone is a CYP3A inducer, which is primarily responsible for metabolism of RPV.
 Dexamethasone (systemic): Concomitant use is contraindicated; consider alternative steroids.
 If using more than a single oral or IM dose, consider an alternative NNRTI after consultation with experienced HIV care provider (see package inserts for Cabenuva and Edurant).
-Antiarrhythmic drugs [Sanford 2012] Supratherapeutic RPV doses have caused QT prolongation and additive effects may be seen.
+Antiarrhythmic medications [Sanford 2012] Supratherapeutic RPV doses have caused QT prolongation and additive effects may be seen.
 Avoid concomitant use (may cause QT prolongation and torsades de pointes).
 Long-acting beta agonists (LABAs) RPV and drugs from LABA class may both theoretically increase QT interval, especially at high doses.
 No dose adjustments are necessary.
 Do not use more LABA than recommended; this can increase risk of QT prolongation.
 Antipsychotics No significant interactions reported.
 No dose adjustments are necessary, but avoid excess doses of either antipsychotic or RPV because excess doses of both drugs may increase risk of QT prolongation.
 Carbamazepine, oxcarbazepine, phenobarbital, phenytoin Coadministration may significantly reduce RPV concentrations through induction of CYP450, UGT1A, and/or P-gP system.
-Concomitant use is contraindicated with oral and injectable RPV (see package inserts for Cabenuva and Edurant).
+Concomitant use is contraindicated with oral and injectable RPV (see package inserts for Cabenuva and Edurant ).
 Methadone, buprenorphine (BUP) BUP: No significant interactions are expected.
 Methadone: RPV mildly reduces methadone concentrations.
 Methadone: Monitor for signs of methadone withdrawal; increase dose as necessary.
 Methadone, BUP: Use cautiously with RPV; supratherapeutic RPV doses have been known to cause increase in QT prolongation.
+Rifabutin, rifampin, rifapentine Coadministration may significantly reduce RPV concentrations through induction of CYP450, UGT1A, and/or P-gP system.
+Rifabutin: Oral RPV: Increase RPV dose to 50 mg once daily [DHHS(a) 2023].
+Injectable RPV: Concomitant use is contraindicated.
+Rifampin, rifapentine: Concomitant use with oral and injectable RPV is contraindicated [FDA(a) 2023].
+Strong inducers or inhibitors of CYP3A RPV is a CYP3A substrate, and as such, drugs that affect its metabolism affect its concentrations.
+Avoid concomitant use if possible.
+Dose adjustments of RPV are not recommended.
+Consider alternative concomitant agents.